mohitpai/journey-optimizer.en/help/using/configuration/channel-surfaces.md

     * Blocklisting of the allocated IPs
     * Invalid `helo` name
     * Emails being sent from IPs other than the ones specified in the IP pool of the corresponding surface
-    * Unable to deliver emails to inboxes of major ISPs like Gmail and Yahoo
+    * Unable to deliver emails to inboxes of major ISPs

 ## Edit a channel surface {#edit-channel-surface}